HaiboNi/haiboni.github.io/_posts/2024-01-01-Co-Investigator-NIH-R01.md

 ---

 {: .postsfont}
 **Jan.
-2024.** New NIH R01 with PI (Glukhov) has received notice of award.
-Haibo will contribute to the project as a Co-investigator.
+2024.** New NIH R01 with PI (Glukhov) has received the notice of award.
+Haibo will participate in the project as a Co-investigator.
 Congrats to the team!    <!--more-->

 **Title**: Functional Microdomains in the Heart's Pacemaker: A New Dimension of Cardiac Remodeling